Step-s involutive families of vector fields, their orbits and the Poincar\'e inequality: Introduction and main results

 Let us mention that under our regularity assumptions, inclusion \eqref{quickbuild} is not completely trivial.
-Indeed, such inclusion implies in particular the following qualitative fact: a subunit path $\gamma$ of the family $\P=\{Y_1, \dots, Y_q\}$ of commutators with $\gamma(0)= :x$, \emph{cannot leave} the Sussmann's orbit $\O_\H^x$ of the \emph{horizontal} family $\H$ for small times.\footnote{Recall that given $\H= \{X_1, \dots, X_m\}$ and $x_0\in \R^n$, then the Sussmann's orbit $\O_\H^{x_0}$ is the set of points in $\R^n$ which are reachable from $x_0$ via a path which is piecewise an integral curve of one among the vector fields of $\H$; see \cite{Sussmann}.} This statement needs to be checked carefully.
+Indeed, such inclusion implies in particular the following fact: a subunit path $\gamma$ of the family $\P=\{Y_1, \dots, Y_q\}$ of commutators with $\gamma(0)= :x$, \emph{cannot leave} the Sussmann's orbit $\O_\H^x$ of the \emph{horizontal} family $\H$.\footnote{Recall that given $\H= \{X_1, \dots, X_m\}$ and $x_0\in \R^n$, then the Sussmann's orbit $\O_\H^{x_0}$ is the set of points in $\R^n$ which are reachable from $x_0$ via a path which is piecewise an integral curve of one among the vector fields of $\H$; see \cite{Sussmann}.} This statement needs to be checked carefully.
 See the discussion in Remark \ref{picchettina} and see Lemma \ref{chop}.
 In the H\"ormander case, this issue does not appear, because $\O_\H^x= \R^n$, by Chow's Theorem.
 Indeed, in \cite{MontanariMorbidelli11a}, under the H\"ormander assumption, we are able to prove Theorem~\ref{pocaro} under even lower regularity assumptions than those of the present paper: namely, we assume that higher order commutators are $C^1$ only along horizontal directions.

 A further delicate part of our argument is the proof of the injectivity of maps $E$.
 Note that the clever argument by Tao and Wright, \cite{TaoWright03}, \cite{Street}, is peculiar of the standard exponential maps $\Phi$ and does not extend to our maps $E$.
 Since it does not seem that any direct argument can be adopted, we will let to cooperate the maps $E$ and $\Phi$, which, although different, have analogous estimates on Jacobians.
 To accomplish this task, we need first to perform an accurate analysis of the standard exponential maps $\Phi$.
-In particular we shall improve Street's ball-box theorem for maps $\Phi$ to vector fields in the class $\B_s$, which is larger than the class originally studied in \cite{Street}; see especially the proof of Theorem~\ref{pallascatola}-(ii).
+In particular we shall improve Street's ball-box theorem for maps $\Phi$ related to to families of vector fields $\{Y_1, \dots, Y_q\}$ satisfying \eqref{intello}, where $Y_j$ and $c_{ij}^k\in C^1$.
+This class is larger than the class originally studied in \cite{Street}; see especially the proof of Theorem~\ref{pallascatola}-(ii).
 Then we show through a lifting argument that the map $E_{I,x,r}$ is one-to-one as a consequence of the injectivity of the map $\Phi_{I,x,r}$.

 Before closing this introduction, we mention some more recent papers where nonsmooth vector fields are discussed.
 In \cite{SawyerWheeden}, diagonal vector fields are discussed deeply.
 In the H\"ormander case, in the model situation of equiregular families of vector fields, nonsmooth ball-box theorems have been studied by see \cite{KarmanovaVodopyanov,Greshnov,Manfredini}.
 Finally, \cite{BramantiBrandoliniPedroni2} contains a nonsmooth lifting theorem.